medanmilos1831/pnpm-monorepo-scoped-observer/behavior/react-wizzard/README.md

 ## getWizardClient Function

 The `getWizardClient()` function gives you access to a wizard client by its ID.
-It has the same API as `useWizardClient()`, but **it's not reactive** - it won't trigger re-renders when the wizard is created or destroyed.
+It has the same API as `useWizardSelector()`, but **it's not reactive** - it won't trigger re-renders when the wizard is created or destroyed.
 This makes it perfect for using in event handlers, regular JavaScript modules, or anywhere you need runtime access without React's reactivity.

 ```tsx
 const MyComponent = () => {